MEI Travel Banner Ad

 First, consider how much of the tour you want to be guided and in a group, and how much time you want to wander around on your own at various points of interest.
 Reading past guest’s reviews of a particular excursion is a great way to get a feel for how much time you’ll have on your own.
 Evaluate whether you want to be guided every step of the way or whether you want a more “hands-off” tour that mostly just transports you from spot to spot.
 If you want the latter, find tours that have something along the lines of “on your own” in the description.

 Another factor to think about is the activity level that you’re able to partake in/are comfortable with.
-Many walking tours or hiking excursions can include lots of uneven terrain and elevation changes that may be difficult for those with mobility issues.
+Many walking tours or hiking excursions can include lots of uneven terrain, stairs, and elevation changes that may be difficult for those with mobility issues.
 Some excursions feature focal point destinations that may not be accessible for those with walkers or wheelchairs.
 Or maybe you have a health condition that prevents you from partaking in a long bicycling or kayaking tour.
 The good news is that tours are usually labeled with an “activity level” and have clear descriptions so you know exactly what you’re getting into.
+Just be realistic about your limitations and don’t book something that you won’t be able to handle.

 How Long Do You Want to Be in Port?

 When planning shore excursions, you need to keep in mind how long your ship will be docked at each destination.
-Usually, you are at a port for anywhere from 8 to 10 hours, though this does vary by itinerary.
-So, be sure to check your ship’s specific arrival and departure times for each port of call.
+Usually, you are at a port for somewhere around 8 hours, though this does vary by itinerary.
+Be sure to check your ship’s specific arrival and departure times for each port of call before booking anything.

-How Much Money Do You Want to Spend on Shore Excursions?
+How Much Money Do You Want to Spend?

 Cruise shore excursions can have a wide range of pricing depending on the type of tour and the port of call.
-Excursions like beach breaks and city tours tend to cost $100 or less per person, while adventure tours and unique experiences can cost quite a bit more.
-We have spent up to $500 to $600 per person on some shore excursions, like our helicopter ride over the volcanoes in Hawaii.
-Private tours can even come close to $1,000 a person for exclusive access and VIP treatment.
+So, this is definitely something you’ll want to keep in mind if you’re cruising on a budget.
+Excursions like beach breaks and city tours tend to cost $150 or less per person, while adventure tours and unique experiences can cost quite a bit more.
+We have spent $500+ per person on some shore excursions, like helicopter rides and glacier walks.
+Private tours can even come close to $1,000 per person for exclusive access and VIP treatment.

 The cruise region can also have an impact on the prices of shore excursions.
-For example, Alaska and the Mediterranean tend to have cruise shore excursions that are more expensive than those in the Caribbean and Bahamas.
+For example, Alaska and the Mediterranean tend to have more expensive tours and activities than the Caribbean and Bahamas.

-When pricing out a cruise, we usually plan to allocate about $100 per person, per port of call for cruise excursions.
+When pricing out a cruise, we usually plan to allocate about $100-$150 per person, per port of call for cruise excursions.
 Again, this is an average, as some ports you may spend very little, while other ports you may splurge on a once-in-a-lifetime tour.
 Or, you may just decide not to book an excursion at all in some ports.
+But as a general rule of thumb: if your cruise has four ports, plan to spend at least $400-$600 per person, and that number climbs quickly if you book excursions at every stop.

 When booking a shore excursion for your upcoming cruise, you basically have three options.
 Each option has its pros and cons.
-We always explore all avenues to find the right tour for our particular cruise.
+We always explore all avenues to find the right tour for our particular cruise and usually book a combination of the three.

 Directly with the Cruise Line